 While the White Star was introduced in the third season of Babylon 5, for most of it, only the prototype was seen.
 It wasn’t until season 4 that we began seeing scenes set on multiple different White Stars.
 The set for the White Star bridge was also redesigned and rearranged for the fourth season, and the new design seemed to take into account that there would be times when different characters would be seen on different (but identical) ships in the same episode.

 From what I can tell, there were four main ways to redress the White Star bridge to represent different specific ships.
-There were lights in the supports for the railing around the commander chair that were changed to different colors, the large light panels on the aft bulkhead had their color changed, some of the computer screens on the aft bulkhead were changed out, and a lit plaque above the main door to the bridge would be changed.
+There were lights in the supports for the railing around the command chair that were changed to different colors, the large light panels on the aft bulkhead had their color changed more subtly, three of the computer screens on the aft bulkhead were swapped out (with three different sets of screens, which alway appeared together, never mixed), and a lit plaque above the main door to the bridge would be changed.
 For now, I’ll just be going into that last one.
+More details on the overall distinctions between different White Stars are in this post.

 These plaques consist of a simple black geometric shape (circle, triangle, or diamond), with a lit line framing the border of the shape and, within, a design similar to a celtic knot, with a single line going around and around weaving above and below itself.
 The outline and knot are usually in two different colors.
 I’ve been cataloging reference for the White Star’s interiors, and I decided to put up a quick post on these celtic knot insignia, since I never saw them discussed before.
 I could do a more comprehensive look at the sets, and I probably will at some point, but let’s stay focused for now.

-By my count, there were five different knots during the run of the show (plus one non-knot plaque).
+By my count, there were six different knots during the run of the show (plus one non-knot plaque).
+Two of the knots were reused with distinctly different color-schemes.

 Plaque A